galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 _**Server rendering**_

-At that time PHP was the one, and we could render our pages on the server easily, so this was our choice to start our project.
+At that time PHP was the one, and we can render our pages on the server easily, so this was our choice to start our project.

 Considering \`$heroes\` is coming from a database, the following code is iterating them and generating the output HTML that is going to be returned to the browser.